A World of Possibilities

 Community and Industry Connections

-There are numerous outreach activities that help students expand their skills in Animal Science, including field trips, internships, conferences, guest speakers, exposure to job opportunities, volunteer work, and helping coordinate agricultural events on the farm - SRJC's Annual Project Livestock Sale and livestock judging clinic and contest.
+There are numerous outreach activities that help students expand their skills in Animal Science, including field trips, internships, conferences, guest speakers, exposure to job opportunities, and volunteer work.

 Students in the Animal Science Program also have opportunities to work at SRJC’s Shone Farm through paid, part-time positions and internships that provide on-the-job experience and academic credit.